Skip to main content Skip to page footer

 • Depending on the type, devices may require more maintenance.

-Selection criteria for the purchase of a spectrometer
+Selection criteria and differences when buying a spectrometer

 When purchasing a spectrometer, various selection criteria should be carefully considered in order to make an informed decision.
 First of all, the type of spectrometer is crucial: whether a mass spectrometer, an atomic absorption spectrometer or another specific model is required depends on the planned application.
-The resolution and sensitivity of the instrument are also important factors as they influence the accuracy and detection capability.
+We offer a high-quality selection of spectroradiometers.